zzzprojects/docs/entityframework-extensions.net/pages/articles/improving-performance-of-bulkmerge-with-wherebulkcontains.md

 	// UPDATE existing PickData
 	{
-		// Copy the `id` retrieved previously for the entity to update. toUpdatePickDatas.ForEach(x => x.PickDataID = existingPickDataDict[GetCustomPickDataKey(x)].PickDataID);
+		// 6.
+Copy the `id` retrieved previously for the entity to update. toUpdatePickDatas.ForEach(x => x.PickDataID = existingPickDataDict[GetCustomPickDataKey(x)].PickDataID);

-		// Update data with BulkUpdate using the natural primary key instead of a custom key. context.BulkUpdate(toUpdatePickDatas);
+		// 7.
+Update data with [BulkUpdate](/bulk-update) using the natural primary key instead of a custom key. context.BulkUpdate(toUpdatePickDatas);
 	}